bbelyaev/bitstorm/README.md

 Peter created a fork of his project to add MySQL support, allowing it to scale.
 In 2011, [Josh Duff](http://joshduff.com/) made [some changes](https://code.google.com/p/bitstorm/) to allow more efficient use of the database, and further scaling.

 BitStorm: a very light bittorrent tracker that anyone can install!

+mysql:
+CREATE USER 'announcer'@'%' IDENTIFIED BY '123';
+create database announcer;
+GRANT ALL PRIVILEGES ON announcer . * TO 'announcer'@'%';
+FLUSH PRIVILEGES;